NorthStarUAS/FlightData/README.md

 # Rice Creek UAS rc-flightdata

 Python libraries to load and interpolate a variety of flight data formats.
 These libs are primarily intended to support higher level flight post processing scripts.

 Included in this package is a weather/forecast front end to forecast.io.
 You will need to register for your own free apikey to use this module.
 This allows scripts to dump out a weather summary at the time and location of the flight, even if the flight was weeks or months or even years ago.
+[Note: unsure if this still works after Apple bought dark sky and discontinued some things...]

 Data file formats supported include:

-* rcUAS (hdf5 and csv variants)
+* NorthStarUAS native (hdf5 and csv variants)
 * PX4 sdlog2, ulog
 * Sentera, Sentera2
 * UMN Goldy 1 (matlab)
 * UMN Goldy 3 (hdf5)

 (With some effort) it is possible to extend this library to support flight data from other autopilot systems.
 Some of the tools built on top of the flight data loader include:

 * Running the UMN/AEM/UAV lab EKF and comparing it's output to the onboard native EKF.